zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 architectures.

-The device tree is a data structure for dynamically describing hardware using a Device Tree Source (DTS) data structure language, and compiled into a compact Device Tree Blob (DTB) using a Device Tree Compiler (DTC).
+The device tree is a data structure for dynamically describing hardware using a Device Tree Source (DTS) data structure language, instead of hard coding every detail of a board's hardware into the operating system.

-Rather than hard coding every detail of a board's hardware into the operating system, the hardware-describing DTB is passed to the operating system at boot time.
+In Linux, DTS is compiled into a compact Device Tree Blob (DTB) using a Device Tree Compiler (DTC), then the hardware-describing DTB is passed to the operating system at boot time.
 This allows the same compiled Linux kernel to support different hardware configurations within an architecture family (e.g., ARM, x86, PowerPC) and moves a significant part of the hardware description out of the kernel binary itself.

-Traditional usage of device tree involves storing of the Device Tree Blob.
-The DTB is then used during runtime for configuration of device drivers.
-In Zephyr, the DTS information will be used only during compile time.
-Information about the system is extracted from the compiled DTS and used to create the application image.
+For larger systems, the flexibility this offers offsets the extra runtime memory overhead incurred.
+But the primary targets for Zephyr applications are small micro-controller systems with limited memory resources.
+So instead of requiring the additional runtime memory to store the DTB blob and the code to parse it, the DTS information is used at compile time.

 Device tree uses a specific format to describe the device nodes in a system.
 This format is described in the `Device Tree Specification`_.